-If limescale builds up in your water tank, this can damage the heating element and also you can have less water in the tank.
+If limescale builds up in your water tank, this can damage the water heating the element and also you can have less water in the tank.

-Again, only a professional plumber can clean out a cylinder.
+Again, only a very professional technician or plumber can clean out a cylinder.
 For this work, the cylinder needs to be washed with a high-pressure jet.